 The S.C.
 Legislature Scans an Embryo

-(Disclaimer: The author is father of five, grandfather of eleven and does not support abortion as a casual means of birth control.)
+(Disclaimer, updated 2/23/2018: The author is father of five, grandfather of eleven, great-grandfather of eight, and does not support abortion as a casual means of birth control.)

 Most South Carolina legislators have very large egos and believe that not only have they been ordained to manage expenditure of tax money but also to manage the morals of the population at large.

 Many are particularly interested in the fertility of the human female.
 No matter the circumstances that led her to pregnancy they do not want her to react to it in a manner not proscribed by them.
-They believe the moment a sperm collides with her egg the contents of her uterus becomes their business.
+They believe the moment a sperm collides with her egg the resulting miniscule blastocyst becomes their business.
 The law currently permits abortion, so until politicos can get it outlawed again they must devise some other method to influence the possibly hapless female from doing anything about her pregnancy except what they want.

 Women seeking abortion in South Carolina already receive counseling.
 The abortion rate has dropped considerably in the last decade, but that does not satisfy the mostly male state legislature.
 Now they are pushing for a mandatory ultrasound scan which the female must watch before making her decision.
 Actually, her decision was made before she arrived at the clinic.
 What the state proposes is to talk her out of it.
 Play on her emotions.
 What if she chooses not to bare her belly for the scan?
 What if she chooses to keep her eyes shut?
 Will the legislators prop her eyes open with toothpicks?